Roaming is a Community Interest Company

-During the two weeks between 14 and 27 June, Roaming will be working at Redwing Gallery, near our base room in the Breadline Building, Penzance.
-This will be an opportunity for collaborative work as well as individual projects, and visitors are welcome to come in as see what's going on any time the gallery is open: 10:30 - 4:30, Monday to Saturday.
+For two weeks between 14 and 27 June, Roaming was working at Redwing Gallery, near our base room in the Breadline Building, Penzance.
+On Mazey Day, 23 June, visitors were invited to a creature-making workshop in the gallery.

 In many respects, Roaming is a research project.
 We are finding what happens when one particular group, under particular conditions, tries be fair and open with one another.
 Roaming raises many questions, both broad questions about what art is and does, and more immediate ones about exhibitions, reproduction rights, monetary values, sales, and storage.